gragas/mganga/README.md

 Mganga is a simple open-source RPG set in fictional Africa.

 ### What does Mganga mean?
-Mganga means "thrive" in Swahili.
+Mganga means "shaman" in Swahili.

 # Installation
 Right now, the only way to run Mganga is to clone this repository and run it.
 Mganga is written in Python **3**.